ICPSR/raas-demo/instructions/readme.md

 ```

 ## Setup search
 * Search is already wired up to demo a sample search config, currently this requires some additional configuration and is restricted with config that is used in this demo.
-Please review the search.jsp page to understand supported configuration elements.
+Please review the /src/main/webapp/search.jsp page to understand supported configuration elements.